edmret/loan-applications/README.md

    - **`RUN_DEV_SEEDS`**: When set to `true`, this variable triggers the seeding of development data into your database.
 This is particularly useful for development and testing purposes, allowing you to work with a pre-populated database.

+   - **`JWT_SECRET`**: This is the secret key used to sign and verify JWT tokens.
+You should set this to a secure, random string to ensure the security of your tokens.

    Remember to set these variables in your `.env` file according to your needs before starting your application with `docker-compose up`.

 3. **Running the Project with Docker Compose**

+   considerations:

+   - please consider that if you are running the project for the first time, you need to run the migrations and seeds, you can do that by setting the `RUN_MIGRATIONS` and `RUN_DEV_SEEDS` to `true` in the `.env` file.
+   - the variable `RUN_DEV_SEEDS` should be set to `true` only for the first time you run the project, otherwise, it will be skipped.
+   - for recreating the database seeds, take inconsideration that the volume of the database should be removed, you can do that by running `docker-compose down -v` and then run the project again.

    With Docker and Docker Compose installed, and your `.env` file ready, you can start the project by running: